gcastellazzi/C2F4DT/docs/guide/overview.md

 - Implementing slicing algorithms to extract meaningful cross-sections.
 - Enabling detailed inspection and visualization through PyVista and VTK.
 - Integrating a GUI based on PySide6 for enhanced user experience.
-- Automating the pipeline from point-cloud data to FEM-ready models.
+- Providing a plugin infrastructure to support FEM-ready model generation and other workflows.

 ## Relevant Published Works